 A board member since 2015, Bill brings a host of talents and skills to our table.
 He's a management consultant, an executive coach and the author of "Discussing the Undiscussable: A Guide to Overcoming Defensive Routines in the Workplace" (Jossey-Bass, 2007).
 Through that collective lens, Bill is committed to moving organizations forward in productive, healthy ways.
 Whether working professionally in his own business or volunteering for us, he views it all as a privilege and a way to do something that matters.
 In both roles, he gets to drop into so many different worlds while pursuing the same goal: making a difference.
 Apart from this, Bill likes to have fun!
 He enjoys gardening, hiking, biking and swimming.
 He also travels with his wife whenever possible.
 And here's an interesting tidbit about Bill: He's got a Ph.D and although most people assume this degree is in business, it's actually not.
 Rather, his doctorate is in religious studies, specifically the psychology of religion.

-"Eli" is somewhat of a newcomer to our team of directors given he came aboard in 2016.
-That said, he's dedicated his entire education and career to community health.
-Currently, Eli serves as the program director at The Next Door, one of OCH's frequent partners in community health and an organization that's dedicated to strengthening families and children through supportive social service programs and resources.
-Before his promotion, Eli worked as a family services director at The Next Door and, prior to that, the program director of Nuestro Comunidad Sana.
+"Eli" came aboard our governance team in 2016 and ever since, he's dedicated his entire education and career to community health.
+Currently, Eli serves as the director of programs at The Next Door, one of OCH's frequent partners in community health and an organization that's dedicated to strengthening families and children through supportive social service programs and resources.
+Before his promotion, Eli worked as a family services director at The Next Door and, prior to that, managed Nuestro Comunidad Sana.
 There—as well as at OCH—Eli was a community health worker.
 Eli earned his master's in social work at Portland State University and has a bachelor's in physical education from Seattle Pacific University.
 When he's not busy "strengthening our community," Eli is out and about pursuing his hobbies—soccer, mountain biking or perhaps DJing for parties and local events.
 He's a big music fan and can be quite the conversationalist.
 Recognize his name or voice?
 It's quite possible, considering this board member hosted his own local radio show for two years.

 As the director of field operations for Orchard View Inc., Ian certainly knows about cultivating success.
 Whether it’s yielding an abundant harvest in the orchards or contributing to positive outcomes in the One Community Health board room, all of this undoubtedly requires hard work, a commitment from start to finish, and a passion for getting results.
 Ian joined our board in 2015 and says he's enjoying learning about our organization, understanding health care, and engaging and collaborating with fellow board members toward common goals.
 Impressed with our mission to serve all in our community, Ian says he’s proud to be affiliated with us.
 That said, a veteran who served six years as a United States Army Infantry Officer, Ian is clearly no stranger to civic and community service.
 Today, with us, he’s helping shape both the present and future direction of One Community Health, particularly as it weather many changes against the backdrop of many health-care-related challenges and opportunities.
 When not working at Orchard View or volunteering for us, Ian spends much of his time helping people out in other ways, such as coaching youth soccer teams and teaching young, aspiring team members and leaders how to achieve goals and experience success, too.